MicrosoftDocs/quantum-docs/articles/resource-estimator-batching.md

 ms.subservice: qdk
 ms.topic: how-to
 no-loc: ['Q#', '$$v', target, targets]
-title: Batching with the Resource Estimator
+title: Compare Multiple Configurations with the Resource Estimator
 uid: microsoft.quantum.resource-estimator-batching
-#customer intent: As a quantum programmer, I want to compare target parameters using the resource esitmator.
+#customer intent: As a quantum programmer, I want to compare target parameters using the resource estimator.
 ---

-# How to run multiple configurations of target parameters with the Resource Estimator
+# How to compare multiple configurations of target parameters with the Resource Estimator

-In this article, you learn how to run multiple configurations of target parameters and compare them using the [Azure Quantum Resource Estimator](xref:microsoft.quantum.overview.intro-resource-estimator).
+In this article, you learn how to run multiple configurations of target parameters at the same time and compare them using the [Azure Quantum Resource Estimator](xref:microsoft.quantum.overview.intro-resource-estimator).

+The Azure Quantum Resource Estimator allows you to run multiple configurations of [target parameters](xref:microsoft.quantum.overview.resources-estimator) as a single job to avoid rerunning multiple jobs on the same quantum program.

+One job may consists of multiple items or configurations of target parameters.
+Some scenarios where you may want to run multiple items as a single job:

+- Run multiple target parameters with *same* operation arguments in all items.
+- Run multiple target parameters with *different* operation arguments in all items.
+- Easily compare multiple results in a tabular format.
+- Easily compare multiple results in a chart.

 For information about how to run the Resource Estimator, see [Different ways to use the Resource Estimator](xref:microsoft.quantum.submit-resource-estimation-jobs).